-Researchers use computer simulations to find true cost of HIV screeningsNovember 19th, 2012 in HIV & AIDS /
+Researchers use computer simulations to find true cost of HIV screeningsNovember 19, 2012 in Medicine & Health / HIV & AIDS

 Introducing HIV screenings into the nation's emergency departments (EDs) leaves some doctors worrying about longer wait times, disrupted operations, and possible interference with necessary emergency services.
 Are their concerns unfounded?
 New research at the University of Cincinnati will use computer-based simulation modeling to determine how screening for HIV in the emergency department will affect how those departments operate.

 UC emergency medicine researchers Michael Lyons, MD, MPH and Michael Ward, MD, MBA, are partnering with David Kelton, PhD, of UC's Lindner College of Business, on a five-year, $1.25 million grant from the Agency for Healthcare Research and Quality to find out the costs—in terms of operational disruption and lost opportunity for other services—of introducing HIV testing into EDs.

 "EDs are already overcrowded and in crisis, so physicians fear that time and resources spent on HIV testing will detract from their core mission," says Lyons, a UC assistant professor of emergency medicine and medical director of UC's HIV Early Intervention Program.
 "But we don't know the true opportunity cost of instituting HIV screening in departments.
 Knowing which methods are least disruptive could provide valuable guidance and help promote adoption of this important public health practice."